 Your smartphone addiction may be sapping your energy levels.
 Being exposed to artificial light that emanates from cell phones, computers and tablets can inhibit the release of melatonin, a sleep-inducing hormone that’s secreted at bedtime.
 Shut down your electronic devices a couple hours before bedtime, and do not under any circumstances bring your smartphone to bed unless you want to be staring at the ceiling for hours after bedtime.

 If you want to wake up energized, you need to make sure your body is getting enough rest.
 Taking naps is a great way to do this.
 A short afternoon power nap can make up for a night when you got only a few hours of sleep.
-Plus, naps have other great health benefits such as lowering stress levels.
+Plus, naps have great health benefits such as lowering stress levels.

 The bedroom should be the place where you relax.
 The moment you enter the room, your entire body should feel at ease.
 You want to trigger feelings of tiredness and release so that it will be easy for you to slip into slumber.
 You can do this by setting the stage for sleep.
 Make sure to have: